TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 NFL Enterprises LLC has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements www.truste.com/privacy\_seals\_and\_services/consumer\_privacy/privacy-programs-requirements.html including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through downloadable software.
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
 If you have questions or complaints regarding our privacy policy or practices, please contact us at NFLPrivacy@nfl.com.
 If you are not satisfied with our response you can contact TRUSTe at http://watchdog.truste.com/pvr.php?page=complaint.

-This site complies with the EU Safe Harbor framework as set forth by the Department of Commerce regarding the collection, use, and retention of data from the European Union.
-For more information visit http://www.export.gov/safeharbor/.
+NFL Enterprises LLC complies with the U.S. - E.U.
+Safe Harbor framework and the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
+NFL Enterprises LLC adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view NFL Enterprises LLC's certification, please visit http://www.export.gov/safeharbor/.

 When this Privacy Policy uses the term "personally identifiable information" or "personal information," we mean information that identifies a particular individual, such as your full name, street address or email address.
 When other information, such as a favorite team or player, is associated with personal information, it also becomes personally identifiable information for the purposes of this privacy policy.